Hong Kong University of Science and Technology: School of Science

 Within the School of Science are the Division of Life Science, the Department of Chemistry, the Department of Mathematics, the Department of Physics, and the Department of Ocean Science.
 The School of Science emphasises the whole-person development and international exposure of students.
 Its undergraduate exchange program provides science students with international learning opportunities throughout their studies.
-The School has teamed up with over 60 exchange partners from regions including Australia, Canada, the United Kingdom, the United States, Mainland China, and Japan.
+The school has teamed up with over 100 exchange partners from regions including Australia, Canada, the United Kingdom, the United States, Mainland China, and Japan.

 School of Engineering

 The School of Engineering (SENG) is the largest of the 4 Schools within HKUST.
-It has 7 departments / divisions: Chemical and Biological Engineering, Civil and Environmental Engineering, Computer Science and Engineering, Electronic and Computer Engineering, Industrial Engineering and Decision Analytics, Mechanical and Aerospace Engineering, and Integrative Systems and Design.
-It is the only education provider on chemical engineering in Hong Kong.
-The School provides more than 40 degree programs at the bachelor's, master's and doctoral levels.
+It has 7 departments / divisions: Chemical and Biological Engineering, Civil and Environmental Engineering, Computer Science and Engineering, Electronic and Computer Engineering, Industrial Engineering and Decision Analytics, and Mechanical and Aerospace Engineering, It is the only education provider on chemical engineering in Hong Kong.
+The school provides more than 40 degree programs at the bachelor's, master's and doctoral levels.

 In 2019, Times Higher Education World University Rankings in Engineering and Technology placed HKUST Engineering No.23 globally, the best ever position achieved by any local university since the establishment of this league table in 2010.
-QS World University Rankings by Subject 2019 - Engineering and Technology ranked HKUST No.18 globally which made SENG No. 1 in Hong Kong for nine consecutive years.
-SENG has over 100 exchange partner universities in 28 countries/regions in the world.
+QS World University Rankings by Subject 2019 – Engineering and Technology ranked HKUST No.18 globally which made SENG No. 1 in Hong Kong for nine consecutive years.
+SENG has over 150 exchange partner universities in 28 countries/regions in the world.